pymupdf/PyMuPDF-Layout/llama_parse_results/markdowns/page_121.md

 US 2012/0003590 A1                                                Jan.
 5, 2012

 60

 -continued

+[Chemical structure: Polymer chain with CH2-CH repeating unit connected to a benzene ring with an oxygen substituent.
+The oxygen is connected to a sulfonyl group (O=S=O) with fluorine atoms.
+Below this is a complex counter-ion structure containing a central positively charged atom with three benzene rings, two of which have methoxy (OMe) substituents.]

 P-54

-[Chemical structure showing polymer chain with CH<sub>2</sub>-CH repeating unit connected to benzene ring with sulfonate group (O=S=O with F-F bonds) and a separate structure with MeO groups and benzene rings with a central boron atom marked with ⊕]
+[Chemical structure: Polymer chain showing -CH2-C(CH3)- repeating unit connected to a carbonyl ester group, which is connected to a benzene ring with a biphenyl substituent.]

 -continued

-[Chemical structure showing polymer chain with CH<sub>3</sub> side group and CH<sub>2</sub>-CH repeating unit, connected to an ester linkage and naphthalene ring system]
+[Chemical structure: Similar polymer chain with benzene ring connected to sulfonyl group with fluorine atoms and a negatively charged SO3 group.]

--continued
+[Chemical structure: Complex counter-ion showing a central positively charged atom with three benzene rings, two having methoxy (OMe) groups.]

-[Chemical structure showing polymer chain with CH<sub>2</sub>-CH repeating unit connected to benzene ring with sulfonate group containing multiple F atoms and SO<sub>3</sub><sup>⊖</sup>]
+[Chemical structure: Polymer chain with CH2-CH repeating unit connected to benzene ring with biphenyl substituent and OH group.]

-[Chemical structure showing MeO-substituted benzene rings with central boron atom marked with ⊕ and OMe groups]

-[Chemical structure showing polymer chain with CH<sub>2</sub>-CH repeating unit connected to biphenyl system with OH group]
+[Chemical structure: Polymer chain with -CH2-C(CH3)- repeating unit connected to carbonyl ester group attached to an anthracene structure.]

-[Chemical structure showing polymer chain with CH<sub>2</sub>-CH repeating unit connected to benzene ring with sulfonate group and a separate diphenyl boron structure marked with ⊕]
+[Chemical structure: Polymer chain with CH2-CH repeating unit connected to benzene ring with oxygen substituent connected to sulfonyl group with fluorine atoms and negatively charged SO3 group.
+Counter-ion shows triphenyl structure with positive charge.]

 P-55

-[Chemical structure showing polymer chain with CH<sub>3</sub> side group and CH<sub>2</sub>-CH repeating unit, connected to ester linkage and naphthalene ring system with OMe group and OH group]
+[Chemical structure: Two polymer chains - one with CH2-CH repeating unit connected to benzene ring with biphenyl and OH substituents, and another with -CH2-C(CH3)- repeating unit connected to carbonyl ester group attached to naphthalene ring with OMe substituent.]

-## <Other Components>
+<ins><Other Components></ins>

-[0317] The composition of the present invention may further contain a photo-acid generator, a basic compound, a surfactant, a solvent, a dye, a photo-base generator, an antioxidant, a solvent and the like.
+[0317] The composition of the present invention may further contain a photo-acid generator, a basic compound, a surfactant, a solvent, a dye, a photo-base generator, an anti-oxidant, a solvent and the like.
 These components are described below.

-### (Photo-Acid Generator)
+<ins>(Photo-Acid Generator)</ins>

 [0318] The composition of the present invention may further contain a photo-acid generator in addition to the repeating unit (A) and the repeating unit (B).